ergoplatform/oracle-core/docs/Basic-Oracle-Pool-Spec.md

 #### Output #1
 A box in [Datapoint](<#Stage-Datapoint>) stage which:
 - Holds a single oracle pool token.
-- R4: The address of the oracle who will be a participant in the pool
+- R4: The address of the oracle who will be a participant in the pool.
-- R5: Placeholder box id value
+- R5: Placeholder box id value.
+- R6: Placeholder datapoint.
 ---